mdawso/com3026/README.md

-# This is an implementation of the paxos algorithm for a bank account server
+# An implementation of the paxos algorithm for a bank account server in elixir
-Based off the paper "Paxos Made Simple" by Leslie Lamport

 To get the newest version of elixir:
 ```bash